 In some chemical feeder systems, pool chemicals are metered into what is called a chemical feed tank.
 The metering process is accomplished by a screw mechanism which is either a mechanical gate or shutter type device.

-Again the output or discharge of this type of system is drawn into your pool circulation line by a venturi injection (vacuum) system or by a booster pump.
-When using mechanical dry erosion feeders, the tank has to be properly sized.
+Again, the output or discharge of this type of system is drawn into your pool circulation line by a venturi injection (vacuum) system or by a booster pump.
+When using mechanical dry erosion feeders, the tank must be properly sized.

 This will allow your pool chemicals the time needed to properly dissolve or erode.
 The correct size erosion feeder will also allow better delivery of the chemicals to your swimming pool or spa.
-There are many different types of designs for a dry chemical feeder system; therefore, you always want to install the one that is right for the amount of water you are treating.
+There are many distinct types of designs for a dry chemical feeder system; therefore, you always want to install the one that is right for water you are treating.

 Fact: You want a feed system that you can afford and at the same time, one that will properly maintain your pool water chemistry.

-The safety of your pool bathers is your responsibility; therefore, you have to make sure that your swimming pool water is properly sanitized at all times.
-So protect your swimmers...try using dry chemical erosion feeders.
+The safety of your pool bathers is your responsibility; therefore, you must make sure that your swimming pool water is properly sanitized at all times.
+So, protect your swimmers...try using dry chemical erosion feeders.